-Bausparkasse Mainz AG (BKM) is a specialised residential mortgage lender and subject to separate legislation for German building and loan associations (Bausparkassen).
+BKM is a specialised residential mortgage lender and subject to separate legislation for German building and loan associations (Bausparkassen).
 Bausparkassen provide long-term financial planning solutions for home buyers.
 Their core product is the Bauspar contract, whereby customers make deposits over a flexible number of years at a fixed interest rate so as to build up a down payment on a property.
 Bausparkassen use the deposited funds from new clients to provide mortgages to clients who have already saved up their equity buffer.

 Legally, the sector's activities are restricted to residential mortgage lending, either via the Bauspar contracts or in competition with retail banks on the open market.
-With total assets of €2.4 billion as of 31 December 2018, BKM is one of the smaller of the 20 German building and loan associations.
+With total assets of €2.4 billion as of 31 December 2019, BKM is one of the smaller of the 18 German building and loan associations.
 BKM is ultimately wholly owned by INTER Versicherungsverein aG, which is a holding company of multiple insurance companies in Germany and Poland.

-Weighted Macro Profile of Strong +
+Weighted Macro Profile of Strong (+)

-BKM is focused exclusively on the German market, and we therefore assign to the bank a Weighted Macro Profile of Strong +, in line with the Strong + Macro Profile of Germany.
+BKM is focused exclusively on the German market, with only select non-domestic exposures residing within the bank's investment portfolio.
+We therefore assign to the bank a Weighted Macro Profile of Strong (+), in line with the Strong (+) Macro Profile of Germany.